 In September of 2019, Disney’s Skyliner opened up.
 It created an entirely new magical way to get from select resorts and theme parks.
-Also known as the Disney gondola system, let’s take a look at the Disney Skyliner map and discuss everything there is know!
+Also known as the Disney gondola system, let’s take a look at the Disney Skyliner map and discuss everything there is to know!

 Knowing how to travel between the parks and resorts is important to any visitor to Walt Disney World.
 Between all of the different types of transportation at Disney World, it can be difficult and confusing to choose the best way to travel.
-That is even more true for newer modes of transportation such as the Disney Skyliner that not a lot of people have experience with.
+That is even more true for newer modes of transportation, such as the Disney Skyliner, that not a lot of people have experience with.

-Veterans to Disney World may remember the Skyway, a gondola lift ride at Disneyland, and the Magic Kingdom, which closed over 20 years ago!
+Veterans of Disney World may remember the Skyway, a gondola lift ride at Disneyland, and the Magic Kingdom, which closed over 20 years ago!
 In 2019 Disney brought the memory of the Skyway back as a new convenient way to travel between some of the parks and resorts called the Disney Skyliner.

 This post will explain the Disney Skyliner map and give you all the information you will need to know to ride the new Disney Skyliners with ease!

-To see some other Walt Disney World transportation maps and maps that were updated with information relating to COVID-19 check out this post about the Walt Disney World maps!
+To see some other Walt Disney World transportation maps and maps that were updated with information relating to COVID-19, check out this post about the Walt Disney World maps!

 What does the Disney Skyliner Cost?